Chadius/terosDesignNotes/characters/majorEnemies/waterTyrant.md

 He used to pay attention to her, asking for her status and capacity.
 She eventually realized he was measuring her utility to create, and nothing more.
 Once the Bleud experiment failed and Barubary was on the case, the man no longer paid attention to her.
 Her slaves fulfilled her every need, all but one: Teros.
 ##​ Teros
 Simulacrum or not, this man was everything she remembered: caring, charming, accepting.
 And lonely, like her.
 He is perfect.
 Even better, the Original Teros has nothing to gain from keeping him.
 Like Bleud she will accept his refuse.
 Unlike Bleud, she will be quite glad to keep this one.

 ##​ Bleud
 She never liked the plan.
 At best, Bleud stole Original Teros’s attention.
 At worst she’s a drain on resources.
 He should rely more on the Tyrant’s abilities, anyway.

+# Visual look
+## Lots of "hair"
+The Water Tyrant keeps enough of a humanoid shape, but lets wisps and tendrils of mist stream from her body.